scriptotek/lc-spreadsheets/_episodes/05-exporting-data.md

     There's no shortage of *free* and *open* software that supports the format.
     Not all implementations support all features of the format though.

-- The format changes over time together with the software itself.
+- It *comes in many different versions*.
+  As the software is developed over time, so is the format.
   Different versions of Excel may handle data differently, leading to inconsistencies.

+  - Do you remember how we talked about how Excel stores **dates** earlier?
+Turns out there are **multiple defaults for different versions of the software**.
+And you can switch between them all willy-nilly.
+So, say you’re compiling Excel-stored data from multiple sources.
+There’s dates in each file- Excel interprets them as their own internally consistent serial numbers.
+When you combine the data, Excel will take the serial number from the place you’re importing it from, and interpret it using the rule set for the version of Excel you’re using.
+Essentially, you could be adding a huge error to your data, and it wouldn’t necessarily be flagged by any data cleaning methods if your ranges overlap.

-- It's a *very complex* file format.
+- It's a *very complex* format.
 This is an issue that is often overlooked, but for long-term storage it's imporant to keep in mind.
   The more flexible and complex a file format is, the more things can go wrong, and thus the greater the chance that something actually does go wrong.